Constitution and by-laws

 B) Statement of Faith

-Providence Church accepts these eight articles as our Statement of Faith and essential truths with which all members must agree:
+Providence Church accepts these nine articles as our Statement of Faith and essential truths with which all members must agree:

 1. The Scriptures